 Briefly, the plaintiff charged the defendant with violations of the FDCPA’s provisions prohibiting a debt collector from “conduct the natural consequence of which is to harass, oppress, or abuse any person in connection with the collection of a debt.”
 This provision includes the use of “false, deceptive, or misleading representation or means in connection with the collection of any debt;…false representation or implication that the consumer committed any crime or other conduct in order to disgrace the consumer;…[or] [t]he use of any business, company, or organization name other than the true name of the debt collector’s business, company, or organization.”
 The judge in this case dismissed charges that Retrieval Masters Creditors Bureau had violated the FDCPA by falsely identifying themselves or that they had egregiously defamed the plaintiff’s character; however, the plaintiff’s charge that the letter “was meant to intimidate and threaten the Plaintiff, with its mocking tone…and veiled threat,” was upheld.

-Retrieval Masters Creditors Bureau, Inc.
+Retrieval Masters Creditors Bureau Calling You?